maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  3. Sliders.
  4. Geogebra input.
 * It is very useful to be able to embed input elements in equations, and this was working in STACK 2.0.
 However is it possible with MathJax or other Moodle maths filters?
+* In the MCQ input type: Add choose N (correct) from M feature (used at Aalto).
+* A new MCQ input type with a "none of these" option which uses Javascript to degrade to an algebraic input.

 ### Improve the editing form ###